This post may contain affiliate links. Learn more.

 Pay attention to a hat’s visibility when evaluating it before you buy it.
 Restricted visibility can become an annoyance quickly and may even compromise safety if you’re doing something technical while wearing the hat.

 In general, the wider the brim, the lower the visibility.
+Even baseball caps can reduce your visibility if the cap part is too low or too curved.

 There’s no reason a sun hat – at least the top-quality ones – shouldn’t last you many years, even if you use it for more rugged adventures and activities.
 If you use your sun hat for hiking, when you might shove it into your backpack several times, you’ll need one that’s more rugged than, say, a hat you only wear to the beach.